cap-js/mcp-server/README.md

 - _How do they relate?_
 - _How do I add columns to a select statement in CAP Node.js?_

+> [!WARNING]
+> This project is alpha state.
+Do not use for production code.

 ## Available Tools

-The server provides two main tools for CAP development:
+The server provides these tools for CAP development:

 ### `search_model`